 The road is very unique so don’t look at others and compare yourself to their journey because everyone has a different road.
 To constantly and consistently work hard and always put your best foot forward no matter what.
-Give zero attitude because the journey is too long for that and lastly, enjoy and embrace every moment because soccer isn’t promised so make it the best and make it authentic.
+Give zero attitude because the journey is too long for that and lastly, enjoy and embrace every moment because soccer isn’t promised so make it your best and make it authentic.

 Outside of football, what do you like to do for fun?